-- 1.reject the operation and return the 'client-error-bad syntax' error status code - 2.accept the operation and use the first occurrence of the attribute - 3.accept the operation and use the last occurrence of the attribute depending on implementation.
+- 1. reject the operation and return the 'client-error-bad-request' error status code - 2. accept the operation and use the first occurrence of the attribute - 3. accept the operation and use the last occurrence of the attribute

+Hastings, et al. Informational [Page 38] depending on implementation.
 Therefore, clients MUST NOT supply multiple occurrences of the same Job Template attribute in the Job Attributes group in the request.

-2.2.3 Algorithm for job validation
+3.1.2.3 Algorithm for job validation

-The process of validating a Job-Template attribute "xxx" against a Printer attribute "xxx-supported" can use the following validation algorithm (see section 3.2.1.2 in [RFC2566]).
+The process of validating a Job-Template attribute "xxx" against a Printer attribute "xxx-supported" can use the following validation algorithm (see section 3.2.1.2 in [RFC2911]).